Entertainment

 One of the central existential themes that permeate “Berserk” is the concept of meaninglessness.
 The world in which the story unfolds is a bleak and unforgiving one, where violence, suffering, and betrayal are the norm.
 Characters like Guts and Griffith are confronted with the harsh reality that life, at its core, lacks inherent meaning or purpose.

-he series’ protagonist, embodies this existential struggle.
+Guts, the series’ protagonist, embodies this existential struggle.
 His early life is marked by trauma, violence, and survival.
 Raised as a mercenary and branded by a horrific destiny, Guts grapples with the concept that his existence may be devoid of any inherent purpose.
 This internal conflict is epitomized in his relentless pursuit of vengeance against Griffith, as he seeks to imbue his life with meaning through the pursuit of a singular goal.

 Griffith, on the other hand, initially appears as a character who strives for purpose and transcendence.
 His ambition and charisma drive him to ascend the ranks of the Band of the Hawk and ultimately lead him to make a Faustian bargain with the God Hand.
 However, his pursuit of a dream eventually spirals into nihilism, as he sacrifices the lives of his comrades for his own ambition, casting aside their meaning and value.